Values 1: The New Rhetoric

 Perelman’s conclusion is that, because science and logic deal with judgments of truth, they cannot provide the rules for practical reason, which deals with judgments of value.
 This is the basis of Perelman’s claim, which reasserts the gap between the rational and the reasonable, between “the two cultures”, science and the humanities, see demonstration; proof.

-The New Rhetoric is thus structured around two questions concerning values.
+The New Rhetoric is thus structured around two questions about values.
 The first one has a logical origin.
 It concerns value judgments, made about a being or a concrete situation.
 The second one has a philosophical origin.
 It concerns substantial values such as the true, the beautiful and the good, which are the most general of all values.

 In the TA, values are defined by the following distinctions and operations, which actually retain much of their positivist origin.